ironhack-labs/lab-javascript-greatest-movies/README.md

 However, this time around, we're only interested in getting the **the titles for the first 20 films after they've been ordered alphabetically**.
 This might sound confusing, but the unit tests should be particularly helpful in this situation.

-Declare a function named `orderAlphabetically` that receives as the single argument an array of movie objects and returns an array of titles.
+Declare a function named `orderAlphabetically` that receives as the single argument an array of movie objects and returns an array of ordered titles.
 Remember: we're only looking for the title of each movie, not the movie object.
 You might need to combine at least two array _methods_ to solve this one.

 ### Iteration 6: Time Format